-Permanent Supportive Housing to help families leave homelessness and move into permanent housing.
+Permanent Supportive Housing to help families move into permanent housing.

 YWCA Family Village Redmond is a safe and beautiful building located in downtown Redmond with 20 units for families who have experienced homelessness.
 YWCA offices and services which are located on the first floor, with recreational facilities on the south-facing side of the building.

 Programs and services currently offered at this location include:

 - Early Learning Center & Head Start - Affordable, high-quality child care for the greater Redmond community and Family Village residents.
 Serving children 2 months - 5 years old.

 - Working Wardrobe - Provides low-income or homeless women & men with work-appropriate clothing for interviews or a new job.

 - Permanent Supportive Housing - Serves families that have been previously homeless and need to rebuild their lives.

 - Basic Food & Employment Training Program - Job search, training and placement services for eligible food stamp recipients.